syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 {% endhighlight %}

-The following code example illustrates how to define a palette with items that are defined in the previous section.
+The following code example illustrates how to define a palette with symbols that are defined in the previous section.

 {% highlight js %}